GinaHorch/crowdfunding_back_end/README.md

 7. View project details
    As a supporter, I want to view the specific details of a project so that I can understand the project's goals and track its progress.
 8. Update project details
-   As a project owner (organisation) I want to update the details of my project, so that I can keep potential supporters informed of any changes.
+   As an organisation I want to update the details of my project, so that I can keep potential supporters informed of any changes.
 9. Delete a project
-    As a project owner (organisation) I want to delete my project so that I can remove it if it is no longer needed or relevant.
+   As an organisation I want to delete my project so that I can remove it if it is no longer needed or relevant.
 10. Anonymous pledging
     As a supporter, I want to pledge anonymously so that I can support a project without revealing my identity.
 11. View categories